espeak-ng/espeak-ng/README.md

 riskos, windows_dll and windows_sapi folders.
 These do not appear in the source repository until later releases, so have been excluded from the historical commits to align them better with the 1.24.02 source commit.

+## Bugs

+Report bugs to the [espeak issues](https://github.com/rhdunn/espeak/issues) page on GitHub.

+## License Information

+eSpeak Text-to-Speech is released under the GPL version 3 or later license.